sandialabs/Fugu/docs/source/introduction.rst

    - Walk through our Jupyter Notebook examples as a first step into the world of Fugu.
 These can be found in the examples folder, in a folder labeled notebooks.
 We've outlined how we translate common algorithms and problems into Fugu brick formation.
 3. Documentation
    - We have documented many of the applicable python files for your reference in our docs page.
-4. Fugu in publication
-   - We have a folder with recent publications to familiarize you with some possible use cases.